imgeorgiev/imgeorgiev.github.io/_posts/2025-01-31-why-bc-not-rl.md

   </video>
 </div>

+Similar to before, darker shades indicate lower loss.
 How exciting!
 A smooth problem optimization landscape without local minima!
 This makes BC better-posed to solve these non-cyclic tasks.

-That being said, BC isn't perfect and it has it's issues:
+That being said, **BC** isn't perfect and it has it's **issues**:
 1. You need to manually collect expensive teleoperation data.
 That being said, this is still cheaper than RL breaking your robot.
 2. By mathematical definition, BC can't do better than the demonstrations given.
 But hey, suboptimal is better than complete failure.

 That being said, **BC is simple** and that is its greatest strength.
 I'll leave you with a quote from a friend:

-> You can probably theoretically do everything that BC does with classical robotics methods.
-However, that would need a huge team of people collaborating for years to get any reasonable for of generalisability.
+> You can probably do everything that BC does with classical robotics methods.
+However, that would need a huge team of people collaborating for years to get any reasonable form of generalizability.
 Meanwhile, BC can achieve the same results with 3 people and a couple of weeks.
 The best part?
 Solving new tasks just involves adding more data!

 Out of distribution
 ================
 Whether it is a good idea or not, what works currently in robot learning is **offline training**.
-That is only natural for BC, and RL can still be applied in the form of offline RL.
+That is only natural for BC, and RL can still be applied in the form of **offline RL**.
 However, how do they compare in terms of Out of Distribution (OOD) performance?
 While this is well studied in most ML domains, in robotics it is more challenging.
 Even if you are currently in distribution, you can still take actions that can take you to an OOD state space.
-Going OOD in robotics usually means breaking a robot or even putting humans at risk.
+Going OOD means breaking a robot or even putting humans at risk!

 High stakes!
 How do BC and RL compare?
-Let's set up an imaginary experiment.
-Use a limited version of PushT where if the robot goes within 1/10th of the corner, it does.
+Let's set up an *imaginary experiment*.
+Use a limited version of PushT where if the robot goes close to a corner, it dies.
 Assume the robot is expensive to replace.
-Due to that, we can't leave RL to train online; we can only collect offline data from human operators.
+We can't leave RL to train online; we can only collect offline data from human operators.
 Human operators also don't want to break the robots, so they collect demos that are within the good operating space.
-Then we use this data to offline train BC and RL.
+Then we use this data to **offline train BC and RL**.
 I collected 200 episodes and assumed that we always start in distribution (not realistic).

 ![](/img/blog/2025-01-31-why-bc-not-rl/pusht_ood.jpeg)

-The case for BC is simple: as long as it stays in distribution, it will predict correctly and continue to stay in distribution.
-Naturally this gets harder as you get to more complex problems, but for our simple problem it holds surprisingly well!
-I re-trained ACT on this new dataset and got 84% task success rate and 2% death rate!
+The case for BC is simple: **as long as it stays in distribution, it will predict correctly and continue to stay in distribution.** Naturally this gets harder as you get to more complex problems, but for our simple problem it holds surprisingly well!
+I trained ACT on this new dataset and got 84% task success rate and 2% death rate!
 Surprisingly, better than before!
 I suspect that is because I have limited my problem space and always start in-distribution.
-Thus, for our very simple problem, BC works marvelously well!
+Thus, for our simple problem, BC works marvelously well!

-Now RL is a different topic; by problem definition, RL has to *explore* to find its optimal solution.
-Unfortunately, in our imaginary problem, exploring might sometimes mean death.
-In the common actor-critic architecture, this phenomenon is surprisingly common.
+Now RL is a different topic; by problem definition, **RL has to explore** to find its optimal solution.
+Unfortunately, in our imaginary problem, **exploring sometimes means death**.
+In the actor-critic architecture, this phenomenon is surprisingly common.
 Value critic incorrectly extrapolates high reward OOD; actor hasn't seen the OOD data and just predicts garbage.
 This results in a vicious loop of RL *confidently jumping off a cliff*.
 Let's see this in a practical example, though!
 Here is a visualization of the problem landscape of TD-MPC2 offline trained on this task.

 <div class="embed-responsive embed-responsive-21by9">
   <video class="embed-responsive-item" controls>